matthewpoer/SugarCRM-Session-Extender/README.md

-It Doesn't Work
+It Might Not Work
 ===============
-Be aware that this is a failed proof-of-concept.
+Be aware that this is a so-far failed proof-of-concept.
 I don't know why it doesn't work, but it doesn't.
-I wish it did.
+A major issue I just found was a bad file refernce.
+It's a good reason to be broken, but there maybe other issues.

 I've not abandoned hope nor this project, and would welcome any suggestions from others.